MountEverest75/CarND-Advanced-Lane-Lines/README.md

 **Advanced Lane Finding Project**

+* Latest Update - In my second iteration I have removed gradients and focused on R-Channel from RGB colorspace, V-Channel from HSV, L-Channel from from HLS colorspace and B-Channel from LAB colorspace to reduce wobbliness in the video.
+Although wobbliness could not be eliminated completely, the instances have been significantly minimized and confined to the lane the car is traveling.
+The R and V color channels handle the overcast, bright and shadow conditions we encounter on the road.

+Here is the latest [link to my video result](./project_video_output.mp4)

 The goals / steps of this project are the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.